-Previously she served as the Executive Director of QMUNITY, where she had oversight of finance, resource development, human resources, communications, and strategic planning across British Columbia.
+She also served as the Executive Director of QMUNITY, where she had oversight of finance, resource development, human resources, communications, and strategic planning across British Columbia.
 During her leadership the organization secured a $10 million grant to build a new, purpose-built facility, while increasing their operating budget by 61%.

 Dara is a skilled public speaker who is regularly asked to comment on current issues.